-Delaware has enacted the Delaware Energy Act establishing a State Energy Office within DNREC.
-The purpose of the State Energy Office is, in part, to encourage and promote energy conservation and the use of renewable and alternative energy technologies, and to administer the monies in the Green Energy Fund.
-The monies in the Green Energy Fund are administered as grants and loans for the development, promotion, and support of renewable or alternative energy technology in the State.
-Delaware has also created a Sustainable Energy Utility to develop customer-sited renewable energy services to households and businesses, and end-user energy efficiency.
+Delaware has enacted the Delaware Energy Act establishing a State Energy Office (SEO) within DNREC.
+The purpose of the SEO is, in part, to encourage and promote energy conservation and efficiency, the use of renewable and alternative energy technologies, and to administer the monies in the Green Energy Fund.
+The monies in the Green Energy Fund are administered as grants and loans for the development, promotion, and support of energy efficiency programs and renewable or alternative energy technology in Delaware.
+The act also created a nonprofit entity called the Sustainable Energy Utility to develop programs for energy end-users in Delaware to promote sustainable energy use.